Tommy Sandhu: Career

 Sandhu's first presenting job was with Tess Daly on Smash Hits TV for Sky One.
 He was also the announcer – replacing Graham Skidmore on the final series of the British version of Blind Date, starring Cilla Black.

 Sandhu has DJ'd in many London venues, including Chinawhite, Movida, Café de Paris, Paper, Kensington Roof Gardens and the Shadow Lounge.
 His DJ sets include funky house and rhythm and blues.
 As a composer, Sandhu has produced the theme music to several TV shows which include Blind Date (ITV), Britain's Next Top Model (LIVING), Celebrity Snappers (Bravo) and I'd Do Anything (BBC One).

 Sandhu began his radio career as the London show business reporter for the BBC Asian Network, covering premieres, parties and gossip from the capital, and going on to host the breakfast show on the station.
-He joined the station's daily schedule in 2010 and left in 2017.
+He joined the station's daily schedule in 2010.

+Controversy

+In 2017, Sandhu was fired for his involvement in a WhatApp group that engaged in sexist comments about female colleagues, as well as racist comments about Pakistani colleagues and artists.
+Since then, he has struggled to find work.
+He occasionally gets comedy gigs.